 Biological Science Education (7-12), Bachelor of Science

 This program is certified at both the state and national level by the New Hampshire Department of Education and the National Council for the Accreditation of Teacher Education (NCATE).
 Graduates who complete this Biological Science Education Option are eligible for 7-12 teacher certification in the state of New Hampshire.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
-For further information, please see the Teacher Education and Clinical Experiences section.
+For further information, please see the Educator Preparation section in this Catalog.
+Please also visit plymouth.edu/office/educator-preparation/.

 |BI 1110||Biological Science I (TECO)||4|